Match-Making for Tennis Players

 I presented this project at my Senior Thesis Exhibition, walking through the research, user feedback, and high-fidelity prototype.

-By understanding real player frustrations and focusing on simplicity and clarity, I was able to transform an idea into something that reimagined how tennis players connect.
+This project demonstrated how simple, intentional design choices can help build trust and drive real-world behavior.
+By understanding player's frustrations and focusing on simplicity, I was able to transform an idea into something that reimagined how tennis players connect.